-Total run time: 110 minutes, includes one intermission
+Total run time: two hours, includes one intermission

 Edward Albee’s OCCUPANT